 - Box Jumps

-Alternatively, you can invest in simple equipment like a kettlebell, dumbbell, or resistance band to make your workout more challenging and fun.
+Alternatively, you can invest in simple equipment like a kettlebell, dumbbell, or resistance training band to make your workout more challenging and fun.
 Some exercises that use these involve kettlebell swings, dumbbell lunges, goblet squats, overhead presses, and banded push-ups.

 Now let us look at the best beginner, intermediate, and advanced-level EMOM workout plans for your next sweat session.